 Now, without further ado, let us have a look at the ideal plant care for this wonderful evergreen perennial plant.

-Maranta leuconeura (Prayer plant) Plant Care Sheet
+Maranta leuconeura (Prayer plant) Plant Care Basics

 The Prayer plant does not place high demands on the soil.
 While some plants have very specific soil needs, such as cacti, for instance, your Prayer plant will feel at home in any good potting soil.